Updated: Sep 6

-All of us grow up eating certain foods that remind us of our culture and region that we grow in.
-For a Punjabi it is a steady diet of Ghee or Butter laden Paranthas of every kind, Rajma, Butter Chicken, Dal Makhani and Choley Bhature with some Lassi.
-I am ashamed to say that I am a Punjabi who cannot make Paranthas so I resort to bullying the other Punjabi friends I know here in Perth to invite me to their house so I can have some amazing Paranthas in huge amounts.
+All of us grow up eating certain foods that remind us of the culture and region that we grow up in.
+For a Punjabi, it is a steady diet of Ghee or Butter laden Paranthas of every kind, Rajma, Butter Chicken, Dal Makhani, and Choley Bhature with some Lassi.

-Thankfully everything else I can make.
 This week I decided I will make Choley Bhature which is a dish I absolutely love as it brings back some fond memories.
-During school holidays when we went to Delhi my aunty who lived in Pahad ganj would treat us to these amazing Choley Bhature from Sitaram.
-I still dream about those days when getting fat was not scary at all.
+During school holidays when we went to Delhi my aunty who lived in Pahad ganj would treat us to these amazing Choley Bhature from a popular shop called Sitaram.

 This dish requires prep work atleast a day in advance.
-Also there are so many different ways to make it that it can scare a novice who wants to give it a try.
-As usual I have tried the basic concept of easy and simple cooking.
-And because I did most of my preparation a day in advance the entire meal was ready under an hour.
+Also, there are so many different ways to make it that it can scare a novice who wants to give it a try.
+As usual, I have tried the basic concept of easy and simple cooking.
+And because I did most of my preparation a day in advance the entire meal was ready in under an hour.

 Ingredients for the Bhature

 1 tsp Sugar

 1 tsp Soda bicarbonate